Wonderful Laos with Kids: Ultimate Family Guide for a Safe and Memorable Trip

 Outside Vientiane, Buddha Park is home to some 200 concrete Buddhist and Hindu statues: Hindu deities, mythological animals, demons, or classic scenes from the Buddhist saga.
 This utterly surprising park was created in 1958 by an eccentric yogi shaman priest who wanted to merge Buddhist and Hindu philosophies, mythologies, and iconography.
 What is fun for children is that they can enter some of these gigantic statues.

->>> Together with your children, you can discover the Top 11 Most Famous Temples in Laos for a glimpse into its rich culture and traditions.
+>>> Together with your children, you can discover the Top 11 most famous temples in Laos for a glimpse into its rich culture and traditions.

 Discover Wat Phou in Laos